mattangebert/git-learning/README.md

 - Checkout the branch Exercise_04 ``git checkout Exercise_04``
 - Either merge or rebase the branch with master ``git rebase master`` ``git merge --no-ff master``
 - Resolve potential conflicts

+### Exercise Interactive Rebase
+Often enough we want to adjust things that are already commitet

+the last commit can be edited by using ``git commit --amend`` (!)
+Will only "easily" work when branch is not yet pushed

+For older commits you have to perform and interactive rebase ``git rebase -i HEAD~3`` in the Editor window following actions are possible (by replacing the word pick)
+-  p, pick = use commit
+-  r, reword = use commit, but edit the commit message
+-  e, edit = use commit, but stop for amending
+-  s, squash = use commit, but meld into previous commit
+-  f, fixup = like "squash", but discard this commit's log message
+-  x, exec = run command (the rest of the line) using shell

+In the folder Exercise_05 are a few files and multible commits.
+- Checkout the branch Exercise_05 ``git checkout Exercise_05``
+- Use interactive rebase to correct the commits flagged with [EXE_5]